Weekly Market Review – November 5, 2022

 The Week Ahead

-Inflation and housing data are among the important economic reports to be released in the coming week.
+Inflation and consumer confidence data are among the important economic data scheduled for release this week.

 Key Topics to Watch